vrdlc/js-week3review2.0/README.md

 # Js-week3review

-When complete, this program will create a forum for users to ask medical questions that are important enough to talk about but not important enough to see a real doctor about.
+This program will create a forum for users to ask medical questions that are important enough to talk about but not important enough to see a real doctor about.

 ##Known Bugs

-The Edit Question function throws "cannot read property 'set' of undefined", even though I think I have defined "question".
-The Answer Question button saves information to the database, but doesn't link the answer to a question, which means the answers don't show on the question page.
+At this time, there are no known bugs, but the code might be a little overcomplicated.

 ## Prerequisites